cosmos/sdk-tutorials/hello-world/tutorial/index.md

 }
 ```

-### Storing information about timed out packet
+### Store Information about the Timed-out Packet

-In `timedoutPost` posts we store posts that have not been received by target chains.
-It follows the same format as `sentPost`
+Store posts that have not been received by target chains in `timedoutPost` posts.
+This logic follows the same format as `sentPost`.

 ```go
 // OnTimeoutIbcPostPacket responds to the case where a packet has not been transmitted because of a timeout